-You can also associate a hotkey with a profile (e.g., long press key [3...] to activate Outdoors).
+You can also associate a hotkey with a profile (e.g., long press key $\implies$ to activate Outdoors).
 Long pressing the same key deactivates it and returns you to your Personal settings.
-For more information, see "Hotkeys" on page 45.
+For more information, see "Hotkeys" on page 49.

-Personal The information that appears here will depend on how your mobile phone has been configured.
+Personal The informat will depend phone has bee ion that appears here on how your mobile en configured.

 Autonomy Vibra alert On

 Ringtone Medium

 Backlight 10 sec

 Animation Off

 Headset Ringtone Medium